biopython/biopython/Doc/cookbook/Restriction/Restriction.md

 Writing the dictionary containing the new Restriction classes...
 OK.

-Writing the dictionary containing the suppliers datas...
+Writing the dictionary containing the suppliers data...
 OK.

 Writing the dictionary containing the Restriction types....